The Estates Theatre: What to see, Tickets & History

 How to get there

 Since the theatre is located in the historic centre of Prague, there are no trams or bus stops nearby.
-The nearest underground (metro) station is Mustek and then it’s about 10 minutes walk.
+The nearest underground (metro) station is Mustek and then it’s about 7-10 minutes walk.
+It’s also only about 5 minutes walk through the narrow streets from the Old Town Square.